-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

-Star Wars Jedi: Fallen Order is a souls-like action-adventure game from Respawn Entertainment.
+Star Wars Jedi: Fallen Order is a soulslike action-adventure game from Respawn Entertainment.
 It takes place five years after Star Wars: Episode III – Revenge of the Sith and follows a Jedi Padawan by the name of Cal Kestis.
-The Padawan in hiding has been targeted by the Galactic Empire, being hunted throughout the galaxy.
+The Padawan in hiding has been targeted by the Galactic Empire and is being hunted throughout the galaxy.
 The game has players explore different planets and go up against various high-leveled bosses with the help of a lightsaber and the force.

 #4 Mass Effect Legendary Edition